 Muck is chaos survival, but in the best way.
 You spawn on a random island, punch trees, craft tools, open chests and try to survive against increasingly nasty monsters each night.
 It is part survival, part roguelike and part “who invited these mobs” simulator.

-Why it works on a dinosaur: the system requirements are very forgiving, usually around a dual core CPU, 2 GB of RAM and even something as weak as integrated Intel HD graphics.
-The download is tiny, so you are not sacrificing half your drive just to try it.
+Why it works on a dinosaur: the system requirements are forgiving, usually around a dual core CPU, 2 GB of RAM and even integrated Intel HD graphics.
+The download is small, so you are not sacrificing half your drive just to try it.

 Best way to play: grab a couple of friends, set the difficulty to normal, and accept that at some point a floating rock monster is going to end your run.

-Where to get it: free on Steam as simply Muck.
+Where to get it: free on Steam as Muck.

 3. Cataclysm: Dark Days Ahead